ericaleman/simpleparallelize/README.md

 # SimpleParallelize

-SimpleParallelize is a lightweight Python package that helps you easily parallelize for loops with a Spark-like progress bar.
+SimpleParallelize is a lightweight Python package that helps you easily parallelize for loops with a progress bar.
 It makes parallel processing simple and user-friendly.

 ```bash
 Processing requests:  27%|███████▊                     | 270871/1000000 [00:02<00:06, 109052.10it/s]